Frequently Asked Questions

 8

-8, we find that the total Earth angular momentum “P” before the clock
+and 8, we find that the total Earth angular momentum “P” before

 9

-contribution to the Earth angular momentum (R=0).
-However, after the
+the Earth angular momentum (R=0).
+However, after the mass of the

-mass of the clock reaches the equator, its mass gives a new
+clock reaches the equator, its mass gives a new contribution to

-angular momentum of the clock at the equator appears at the detriment
+new angular momentum of the clock at the equator appears at the

-(minus the clock) due to the displacement of the clock is obtained
+Earth (minus the clock) due to the displacement of the clock is

 10

-equation 9 for the same Earth mass M at the same distance R (equator)
+derivative of equation 9 for the same Earth mass M at the same

 11